m1ndflay3r/zsh_libmisc/man/libmisc/2d_arr.md

 Read data from stdin, convert to 2d array under <arr_name>

 Automatically pads non-uniform input.

-Set flag pad_char=<char> to set character to be used for padding (default is ".")
+Set flag pad_char= to set character to be used for padding (default is ".")

     blank=1 2d_arr <create||cr> <arrname> <x> <y>